 The Master of Arts in English with a major in Rhetoric and Composition is a 33-hour degree program.
 All students take 9 hours of core courses in rhetoric and composition, 12-15 hours of prescribed electives in rhetoric and composition, 6 additional hours in rhetoric and composition or a related cognate area (technical communication, for example).
 To complete the program, students write a thesis (6 hours over two semesters) or produce a portfolio and take a written comprehensive exam (3 hours during one semester).

-If a student wishes to enroll in a course that is outside of the MARC, please email Flore Chevaillier (email@example.com).
-She will facilitate you with opening up the courses for you to register.
+Students who wish to enroll in a course in another program (whether in English or another department*) should consult first with the MARC program director.
+Once approved, students should email Dr. Flore Chevaillier (firstname.lastname@example.org) who will open the course for registration.
 Be sure to include the CRNs of each course and, if applicable, the section number of the course.

 Students can monitor their progress towards their degree by viewing their Degree Audit.
-The Degree Audit displays the graduation requirements for a student's particular program, which of these requirements the student has already completed, and which remain to be completed.
+The Degree Audit displays the graduation requirements for a student's particular program, the requirements the student has already completed, and the courses and number of hours the student has yet to complete.
 For assistance accessing your Degree Audit, click here.

 If you have further questions about the requirements or progress of your degree, feel free to contact the MARC Graduate Assistant at email@example.com, or 512-245-7684.
-If you would like to make an advising appointment, the MARC program director, Dr. Rebecca Jackson, handles advising for all MARC students (firstname.lastname@example.org).
+If you would like to make an advising appointment, please contact the MARC program director, Dr. Rebecca Jackson, who handles advising for all MARC students (firstname.lastname@example.org).